TheNerdling/Budget-Stream-Deck/README.md

 ### Prerequisites
 - Decide first if you want to use a separate keyboard or USB Numpad, or if you want to use the numpad on your main keyboard.
-- If you want to use a second keyboard or USB Numpad, then plug in your preferred device and go into Device Manager and make sure under the keyboard tab that there isn't more than 10 HID devices listed.
+- If you want to use a second keyboard or USB Numpad, then plug in the device you intend to use and go into Device Manager and make sure under the keyboard tab that there isn't more than 10 HID devices listed.
 - If there are 10 or less, you're good to go.
 If there are more than 10, then you can't use the second device unless you want to pay ~$2200 for the Interception license (The free version only works with up to 10 HID devices)